Market Your Vegan Dietary Supplements to These 4 Consumers

 Along with millions of potential (vegan) customers, a vegan dietary supplement product has the ability to appeal to a notably large audience.
 Technically, a vegan supplement has the potential to be enjoyed by anyone – so why would a supplement brand owner want to limit their potential audience to roughly 15 million consumers who identify as vegan or vegetarian?

 The 4 Types of Consumers You Should Be Marketing Your Vegan Dietary Supplement To

 Along with following your normal process for identifying your ideal consumer audience, here are for types of consumer you may want to keep in mind when marketing and crafting your next vegan dietary supplement:

-The diet of the “traditional” vegan excludes all and any products that are made from animals or derived from animal products.
-For these individual, plant-derived food and products (that haven’t harmed or exploited animals in any way) are the only option.
+The “Traditional” Vegan - The diet of the “traditional” vegan excludes all and any products that are made from animals or derived from animal products.
+For these individuals, plant-derived food and products (that haven’t harmed or exploited animals in any way) are the only options.

-While there are several different categories of vegetarian (which you can read about here), typically, a vegetarian is some one who does not eat meat but is willing to consumer products that contain ingredients or components derived from animals or animal products (most commonly, eggs and milk).
+The Vegetarian - While there are several different categories of vegetarian (which you can read about here), typically, a vegetarian is someone who does not eat meat but is willing to consumer products that contain ingredients or components derived from animals or animal products (most commonly, eggs and milk).